o3de/o3de.org/content/docs/userguide/network-transform-component-interpolation.md

+description: ' Use the interpolation options for the Transform component in &ALYlong;
+  to smooth movement of entities under poor network conditions. '
+slug: network-transform-component-interpolation
+title: Transform Component Interpolation
+---
 # Transform Component Interpolation<a name="network-transform-component-interpolation"></a>

 The **[Transform](component-transform.md)** component supports local interpolation of its position and rotation values when it is synchronized over the network\.